 Seligmann Song Bird Engravings with George Edwards, Beautiful Antique Hand Colored Engravings

-These Dr. J. Seligmann Song Bird Engravings were published as collaborative edition with the famous Ornithologist George Edwards work and the work of Mark Catesby.
+These Seligmann Song Bird Engravings were published as collaborative edition with the famous Ornithologist George Edwards work & the work of Mark Catesby.
 This famous joint effort of George Edwards and Dr. Seligmann rendered larger and enhanced with descriptive text in Latin, English, French and German.
 Beautiful hand colored copper plate engraving on hand made laid linen rag.
-They were published from 1771-1776 in Amsterdam, Holland.
+Published 1771-1776 in Amsterdam, Holland.

 The history of printing is a fascinating subject.
 People had life long trades of professional crafts during the 17th, 18th, and even during the 19th Centuries.
 Paper making, hand made rag papers, wove rag papers, all employed prior to making paper from trees as we do today.
 Antique printing methods include copper plate engraving, steel plate engraving, wood engravings.
 Lithographs and chromolithographs.
 Illumination by Hand Coloring, using water colors, and printing in colors by limestone plates.
 That doesn’t even take into account obtaining or creating the illustrations, producing the documentation and text…